baibhaw124/baibhaw124/README.md

 # 💫 About Me:
-I am Baibhaw Kumar Upadhyay from Gopalganj, Bihar.
+I am Baibhaw Kumar Upadhyay .
 I have completed my 10th from CBSE with meritorious marks.
 Currently, I am in the final phase of my Diploma in Computer Engineering from Ambedkar DSEU Campus, Delhi, having secured a meritorious CGPA .
 I have a strong interest in computer science with experience in Data Science, Python, and Web Development.
 Proficient in Python, HTML, CSS, JavaScript, data analysis, and visualization, with hands-on internship and project experience.

 ## 🌐 Socials: